Do you have a Travel Bucket List?

 Proximity to Metro Train Station

 Security is high as you enter the Metro and all bags must be scanned, so we felt very safe.
-Barricades protect the train platforms, so it is very safe if you are travelling with small children, however like most of China, you will find it is mainly stairs and escalators, with not much access to elevators.
+Barricades protect the train platforms, so it is very safe if you are traveling with small children.
+However like most of China, you will find it is mainly stairs and escalators, with not much access to elevators.
 My 12-year-old son had no problem guiding us to the correct lines or reading the Metro map either.
-Trains are also frequent, so little waiting is required when you finish your sightseeing.
+Trains are also frequent, so little waiting is required when you finish your sightseeing in Beijing with kids.

 The price is only a few Yuan per way so it is really inexpensive too.